d12frosted/elpa-mirror/melpa/org-id-cleanup-readme.txt

 Setup:

- org-id-cleanup should be installed with package.el
+ org-id-cleanup should be installed with package.el or use-package